RemyIsCool/AnimatedFox/README.md

-# Minimal Gruvbox Material Firefox
+# AnimatedFox
-A minimal Firefox theme with Gruvbox Material colors and satisfying animations.
+A minimal Firefox theme with a hidden URL bar and satisfying animations.